Loading profile data...

 If you've spent money developing software, building your website or researching new technology, for example, you could claim research and development (R&D) tax credits.

-The UK government introduced R&D tax credits (also called R&D tax relief) over 20 years ago.
+The UK government introduced R&D tax credits (also called R&D tax relief) about 25 years ago.
 The idea behind the scheme was to reward businesses for innovation they've demonstrated and provide incentives for doing innovative work in the future.

 You can use this tax relief to pay less corporation tax, claim a tax rebate or receive a cash payment.
 Sound like a good idea?
 Read on to learn more about the benefits of claiming R&D tax credits and how to apply.